SECRETS OF ACCEPTABLE INTRUSION | Darrin Henry

 I’m not a big fan of trying to shoot covertly in tight spaces, it can feel dishonest depending on the situation.
 My Canon 5D-MKIII lets people around me know I’m there and there’s no doubt what I’m up to.
 In general, I prefer this openness.

-But, at the end of the day, choice of camera is always going to be a personal preference.
+But, at the end of the day, the choice of street photography camera is always going to be a personal preference.

-As for which is the best lens for street photography – I’m choosing wide-angle every time.
+As for which is the best street photography lens – I’m choosing wide-angle every time.